mpatrick8303/modernweb-2019sept30-cioffi/Labs/Ch03-HTML5/Semantic/README.md

 1. In your project directory create a new directory called `LoremIpsum`.
 Inside of this new directory create a new file `lorem-ipsum.html`.

-1. In this file, type html and from the template choose the template with the word `html` in a white box with dotted bottom border.
-(View the screenshot in this directory if needed).
+1. In this file, type html and from the template choose the Emmet Abbreviation `html:5`

-1. Notice and make changes:
-    * the title tag is highlighted - type Lorem Ipsum.
+1. The title tag is highlighted - type Lorem Ipsum.
-    * there is a link to an external stylesheet `main.css` that has media set to `screen`.
-Change this value to `all`.
-We will use this in the CSS section.
-    * there is a `<script>` element that we do not need - remove it.

 1. In the HTML file's `<body>` element, create a `<header>` element.